-He advises directors and corporate officers who believe they may be in a conflict of interest position.
+He advises corporate officers (as defined in appendix 9) who believe they may be in a conflict of interest position.

 He ensures that the new members of the board of directors take part in an orientation programme and receive proper training.